brendangooden/har-cleaner/README.md

 - You want to sanitize data while keeping the request structure
 - Examples: Remove image content but keep timing data for performance analysis, sanitize responses while preserving request patterns

+**Use Metadata Filters When:**
+- You want to preserve requests and content but remove/filter specific headers or cookies
+- You need to sanitize privacy-sensitive metadata while keeping functional data
+- You want to focus analysis on specific headers/cookies without losing request context
+- Examples: Remove tracking headers for privacy analysis, keep only authentication cookies for security testing, filter out browser fingerprinting headers

-**Combining Both Types:**
+**Combining Filter Types:**
-Entry filters are applied first (removing entire requests), then content filters are applied to the remaining requests (modifying content).
-This allows powerful combinations like keeping only API requests AND removing large response bodies.
+Entry filters are applied first (removing entire requests), then content filters are applied (modifying content), then metadata filters are applied (filtering headers/cookies).
+This allows powerful combinations like keeping only API requests AND removing large response bodies AND filtering sensitive headers.

 ## Installation